 Requirements for the Major in Computational Biology

 Students will design an integrative course of study in collaboration with academic advisors from the Biology and Computer Science departments.
 Foundational courses (may be satisfied by AP or other placement exams): Biology 163 and 164, Computer Science 151 or 152, and Mathematics 121.
-In addition, Biology 278 and 279, and one of 320, 371, or 378; Computer Science 231 and 251, and two of 333, 341, 361, 365, or 441; Statistics 212; and two additional courses in Biology, Computer Science, or Statistics at the 300-level or above, chosen in consultation with the advisor.
+In addition, Biology 278 and 279; Computer Science 231 and 251, and two from CS 333, 341, 361, 365, or 441; Statistics 212; and two additional courses in Biology, Computer Science, or Statistics at the 300-level or above, chosen in consultation with the advisor.

 Honors Program in Biology